 Simon Rabinovitch teaches on a range of topics in Jewish, European, Russian, and legal history.
 He received a B.A. in History and Jewish Studies from McGill University and an M.A. and Ph.D. in Comparative History from Brandeis University.
 During his graduate studies he spent a year (2005-6) as a visiting student at the European University at St. Petersburg and before coming to Boston University he spent two years (2007-9) as the Alexander Grass Postdoctoral Associate in Jewish History at the University of Florida.

-Professor Rabinovitch plays hockey avidly, albeit without talent, and lives in West Roxbury with his wife, daughter, and son.
+Professor Rabinovitch plays hockey avidly, albeit without talent, and lives in West Roxbury with his wife, two daughters, and son.

 The beautiful art in the banner is by Tom Glick.